×

 If you are thinking about moving to Vancouver, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Vancouver is generally quite high.
 The average cost of a one-bedroom apartment in the city is around $2,000 per month, while the average cost of a three-bedroom house is around $3,500 per month.
-Prices can vary significantly depending on the neighbourhood and the type of property," said one expat in Vancouver.
+Prices can vary significantly depending on the neighbourhood and the type of property," explained one expat living in Vancouver, Canada.

 View More Answers